 - Dispose of your dog’s feces properly by bagging it and placing it in a trash receptacle.
 Don’t leave it near the shoreline.

 - If changing a diaper, make sure it is bagged and disposed in a trash receptacle.

 - Look for warning signs before entering the water.
 Beach areas may be closed if high levels of E coli bacteria or cyanobacteria (blue-green algae) are found.

 - If you or your child becomes ill after swimming, go to a doctor for tests.
 Several illnesses commonly associated with swimming are giardia, cryptosporidium, and swimmer’s itch.
 Prescription medicines may be necessary to clear up the illness.

-- Check the Idaho Department of Environmental Quality’s website for “Blue-Green Algae Health Advisories” before you go swimming to see if the area is listed.
+- Check the Idaho Department of Environmental Quality’s website for “Recreational Water Health Advisories” before you go swimming to see if the area is listed.

 - Do not swim in canals.
 Canals are structured to keep water flowing quickly and efficiently.
 Many people underestimate the strength of the water flowing in a canal and the difficulty in pulling yourself out of the steep sides.